 To clean the morels split the mushroom right down the middle so that they will lay flat on a sheet pan.
 Next you’ll want to run them under cold water gently brushing out the insides and the honeycomb caps.
 You’ll find dirty and possibly the occasional bug inside so make sure to take your time with each morel.
 Once the mushrooms are clean lay them out on sheets of paper towels and gently pat dry.

 Now that the morels are cleaned and dried it’s time to talk crabmeat.
 Now first off I’ve lived in Maryland most of my life and made thousands of pounds of crab cakes over my culinary career.
 I don’t say this to brag, I only mention it because you will hear all sorts of opinions on what type of crab meat to use.
 Here’s my two cents…if you can afford to buy morel mushrooms you can probably afford to buy fresh Maryland jumbo lump crabmeat.
 If you can’t get your hands on jumbo lump regular lump would be fine.
 Try to avoid special or claw meat for this recipe.
 There’s nothing wrong with claw and special but it’s really a waist of a good morel.
-Now if you must use pasteurized crab look for meat pasteurized in the philippines or even Vietnam, avoid Chinese crab if at all possible.
+If you must use pasteurized crab look for meat pasteurized in the Philippines or even Vietnam.
+Avoid Chinese crab if at all possible.

-If you’re not able to find morels regular button or cremini mushrooms are great options and you can definitely use a lesser grade of crabmeat with those varieties of mushrooms
+If you’re not able to find morels regular button or cremini mushrooms are great options.
+You can definitely use a lesser grade of crab meat with those varieties of mushrooms

-Once you have you crabmeat you’ll want to gently pick through it looking for any shells but try to avoid breaking up any of those big lumps of crab that you paid top dollar for.
+Once you have your crab meat gently pick through it looking for any shells but try to avoid breaking up any of those big lumps of crab that you paid top dollar for.
 Next in a separate bowl mix your egg, mustard, mayo, lemon juice and old bay.
-The reason you don’t want to just combine these ingredients with the crabmeat is so you don’t have to overmix the crab and not over saturate the crabmeat.
-You just want enough of the sauce to coat the crabmeat without drowning out the flavor.
-Now that the crabmeat is coated if possible let the mixture chill in the fridge for 20 minutes, this will help the crab mixture tighten up and give you a better finished product after cooking.
+You don’t just combine these ingredients with the crab meat in at once to prevent breaking up the lumps.
+Its also so you don’t over mix the crab over saturate the crab meat.
+You just want enough of the sauce to coat the crab meat without drowning out the flavor.
+Now that the crab meat is coated let the mixture chill in the fridge for 20 minutes.
+This will help the crab mixture tighten up and give you a better finished product after cooking.